 Our on-shore excursion at Ketchikan first took us to the Great Alaskan Lumberjack Show, very close to the ship terminal.
 A mini-competition where the “Canadian” Team beat their “US” counterpart was very entertaining and engaging.
 If you only have a few hours in Ketchikan, this is a must-see.

-Our next stop was Potlatch Park, where we saw more incredible totem poles, a clan house with native art and a collection of antique cars of the park’s owner.
+Our next stop was Potlatch Park, where we saw more incredibly artistic and symbolic totem poles, a clan house with native art, and a collection of antique cars of the park’s owner.

-When we were heading back to the ship, we passed by Creek Street.
-The driver-guide mentioned that it used to be the city’s red-light district but has now been transformed into a picturesque sight of wooden buildings from the last century.
+Heading back to the ship, we passed by Creek Street.
+Formerly the city’s red-light district, it has now been transformed into a picturesque sight of wooden buildings from the last century.
 It would have been nice to stroll along the street, but we did not have the time.

 Vancouver is Canada’s third-largest city and has a ton to offer visitors.
 You may want to refer to our earlier post in this regard on how to make the most of a pre/post-cruise day in Vancouver.